Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Impacts of permeability on EM data

-We have illustrated how permeability influences the data through simulations, but we can also examine Maxwell's equations to see where it plays a role.
+We begin by examining where magnetic permeability plays a role in Maxwell's equations.
 As noted by \cite{Ward1988, Pavlov2001, Noh2016} and others (e.g. \cite{revil_self-potential_2013} in the context of conductivity and self-potential), we can rewrite the quasi-static Maxwell's equations in time as

 where $\vec{e}$ is the electric field, $\vec{j}_s$ is the source current density, $\mu_r$ is the relative permeability, and $\sigma$ is conductivity.
 This formulation follows from \citep{Pavlov2001}.
 There are two places where we see permeability playing an explicit role: the second term shows a dependence of the response on where there are changes in the permeability, and the third term shows a dependence of the response on the product of conductivity and permeability.